 The Company operates predominantly on a Freedom-of-Establishment basis, underwriting insurance risks through local branches along three lines of business (variable annuity, unit-linked and protection).
+Currently the customer base of the Company is predominantly based in France and Italy as the primary jurisdictions.
 The Company focused initially on the sale of a variable annuity ('VA') product with a guaranteed minimum withdrawal benefit ('GMWB') which is enhanced by a guaranteed minimum death benefit ('GMDB') for some product generations (Invest4Life).
-This product, also referred to as classic variable annuity business, is sold via a proprietary sales channel through the Company's French branch office since its set up in 2008, and its Italian branch office since its set up in 2009.
+This product, also referred to as classic variable annuity business, is sold via a proprietary sales channel through the Company's French branch office since its set up in 2008 and its Italian branch office since its set up in 2009.
 The German branch, set up in 2009, ceased selling this product in 2012.

 Subsequently, the variable annuity business has expanded through two distinct developments.
 Firstly, the Company started accepting reinsurance at the beginning of 2016, taking over treaties from Allianz Re Dublin dac for variable annuity policies that were underwritten by Allianz Japan and Allianz Taiwan.
 These reinsurance activities were extended during 2019 through a new reinsurance treaty with Allianz Philippines, through which the Company accepted market and biometric risks in relation to a fixed index annuity product.
-Secondly, in late 2016 the Company successfully launched a new variable annuity product with guaranteed minimum accumulation and death benefits via its Italian and French branch offices, availing in both markets predominantly of proprietary sales channels of Allianz Group.
-During 2019, the Company commenced in Italy to distribute business outside of these structures.
-For both developments, the Company continues to seek opportunities to expand its sales capacity further through third-party distributors and, potentially, geographical expansion whilst focusing in parallel on enhancements of both its decumulating and accumulating variable annuity products.
-This also includes work on the hedging set-up to improve both hedge efficiency and management information, in particular with regards to the attribution of hedge profits and losses.
+Secondly, the Company leveraged its expertise in managing hedged products for a further business expansion and successfully launched in late 2016 a new variable annuity product with guaranteed minimum accumulation and death benefits (Active4Life).
+This product is on sale via the Italian and French branch offices, availing in both markets predominantly of proprietary sales channels of Allianz Group.

+In recent years, the Company started to distribute business outside of these structures and established in 2020 its first sales partnership with an external bank in Italy.
+For both its primary and reinsurance variable annuity business, the Company continues to seek opportunities to broaden its sales capacity further through both third-party distributors and geographical expansion.
+In parallel, it continues to work on product features and operational aspects of their delivery to improve risk control whilst maintaining customer value.
+Good progress was made in 2020 in relation to the consolidation of the hedging set-up and the strengthening of the control framework, including the launch of an enhanced reporting framework for attributing hedge profits and losses.